 4. Tofu Can Support Strong Bones

-It may come as a surprise to you if you typically associate calcium with milk, but tofu provides 30 percent of your DV of this essential mineral (when prepared with calcium sulfate).
+Tofu provides 30 percent of your DV of calcium (when prepared with calcium sulfate).
 Because calcium is often added to tofu, the amount in any given product can vary, so double-check the nutrition label for the exact calcium content.

-Tofu is also a good source of manganese, an essential mineral needed for several processes, including bone development and wound healing, per the Oregon State University Linus Pauling Institute.
+Tofu is also a good source of manganese, an essential mineral needed for bone development and wound healing, per the Oregon State University Linus Pauling Institute.

 Tofu Health Risks